 This all comes with a very important caveat, being that learning by yourself purely through the use of online tutorials and articles has some serious limitations, especially for a beginner student.

-For that reason, I would suggest getting an instructor at a proper music school, or maybe even just a friend who’s really good and knows what he or she’s talking about.
+For that reason, I would suggest getting a proper instructor from a guitar lessons place, or maybe even just a friend who’s really good and knows what he or she’s talking about.

 No matter who you are or what you’re learning, having good mentors is crucial to cut your learning curve, and if you don’t have one, you’re going to miss out on some crucial information and lessons and will likely waste years of your time on something that could’ve been fixed or solved in months.
 So get an instructor.